AnugyaBansal/Products-Management/README.md

 > **_NOTE:_** For price filter request could contain both or any one of the keys.
 For example the query in the request could look like { priceGreaterThan: 500, priceLessThan: 2000 } or just { priceLessThan: 1000 } )

 - **Sort**
-  - Sorted by product price in ascending or descending.
+  -Sorted by product price in ascending or descending.
 The key value pair will look like {priceSort : 1} or {priceSort : -1}
   _eg_ /products?size=XL&name=Nit%20grit

 - **Response format**
   - _**On success**_ - Return HTTP status 200.
 Also return the product documents.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)